Arkansas Headwaters Recreation Area

 Vallie Bridge to Parkdale

 The section between Vallie Bridge and Parkdale is ideal for rafting, fishing and wildlife viewing, as well as other recreational activities.
-The rapids in this section range from Class II–V, and this diversity makes for a very popular stretch of river.
+The rapids in this section range from Class II–IV, and this diversity makes for a very popular stretch of river.

 Two people looking out over the river